9 Tips for Creating a Habit of Prayer

 I know, I know.
 Everyone says this.
 But it’s because it’s one of those things we overlook because we’ve heard so much.
 If we don’t commit to it, it’s simply not going to just happen though.
-The urgent will take over if we aren’t really committed to making this happen.
 So make a plan for one month.
 Set your alarm on your phone for 5, 10 or 15 minutes, pray and don’t let anything interrupt until the alarm goes off.
 I am a strong believer that remembering what God has done is helpful motivation to keep praying.

 WRITE DOWN ANSWERED PRAYERS.